 Mental Health Equity is Our North Star

-Nunchi Health was founded to make mental health support accessible for young people
+Nunchi Health was founded to make mental health support accessible for all young people

 —especially those from immigrant and minority communities.